-At the Special Stockholders' Meeting of NOW Corporation held on 08 March 2019, the stockholders unanimously approved Company's equity restructuring plan by reducing the par value of the common shares of stock of the Company and by applying the resulting additional paid-in capital to eliminate its accumulated deficit.
-The Php1.00 par value per share of the existing preferred shares will not change.
-For this purpose, the stockholders unanimously approved the amendment of Article Seventh of NOW's Articles of Incorporation to reduce the par value of common shares from One Peso (Php1.00) per share to Seventy Centavos (Php0.70) per share, and the resulting decrease of NOW's authorized capital stock from Php2,120,000,000.000 divided into 2,060,000,000 common shares with par value of One Peso (Php1.00) each to Php1,442,000,000 divided into 2,060,000,000 common shares with par value of Seventy Centavos (Php0.70)
+At the special meeting of the Board of Directors of NOW Corporation held on 28 December 2018, the Board approved the Company's equity restructuring plan by reducing the par value of the common shares of stock of the Company and by applying the resulting additional paid-in capital to eliminate its accumulated deficit.
+For this purpose, the Board approved the amendment of Article Seventh of NOW's Articles of Incorporation to reduce the par value of common shares from One Peso (Php1.00) per share to Seventy Centavos (Php0.70) per share, and the resulting decrease of NOW's authorized capital stock from Php2,120,000,000.000 divided into 2,060,000,000 common shares with par value of One Peso (Php1.00) each to Php1,442,000,000 divided into 2,060,000,000 common shares with par value of Seventy Centavos (Php0.70) each.